On the Viscosity Solutions of Parabolic p-Laplacian Equations with Capillary-Type Boundary Conditions: Global H o lder regularity of

 Theorem \ref{thm3.2} yields the existence, uniqueness and global $C^{1}$ estimate for the solution $u_{\varepsilon}$ of \eqref{eqDuneq0}.
 We now demonstrate the convergence $u_{\varepsilon}\to u$ as $ \varepsilon\to0$.

 When $(x_0,t_0)\in\Omega\times[0,\infty)$, by Lemma \ref{lemstb}, $u$ is a viscosity solution of \eqref{par eq} in the interior.

 When $(x_0,t_0)\in\partial\Omega\times[0,\infty)$, by Lemma \ref{par-vis-bdy-def-2}, we only need to consider test function $\varphi\in C^2$ with $|D\varphi(x_0,t_0)|\neq0$, therefore, the equation is non-singular.
-By the standard stability theory for degenerate boundary problems \cite{CIL1992}, $u$ is a viscosity solution of \eqref{par eq} on the boundary.
+By the standard stability theory for boundary problems for degenerate equations \cite{CIL1992}, $u$ is a viscosity solution of \eqref{par eq} on the boundary.

-Together with the $C^{1,\alpha}$ arguments in this and the previous subsections, we have proved that \begin{itemize} \item when $q=1$, there exists a viscosity solution $u$ of \eqref{par eq}, which is globally Lipschitz in $t$, and the spatial gradient $Du$ is globally H\"older in $(x,t)$.
-To be specific, for any $\alpha\in(0,\alpha_0)$, where $\alpha_0$ is the optimal exponent for interior $C^{1,\alpha}$ regularity of weak solutions to elliptic $p$-Laplacian equations,
+Together with the $C^{1,\alpha}$ arguments in this and the previous subsections, we have proved that \begin{itemize} \item when $q=1$, there exists a viscosity solution $u$ of \eqref{par eq}, which is globally Lipschitz in $(x,t)$, and the spatial gradient $Du$ is globally H\"older in $(x,t)$.
+To be specific, for any $\alpha\in(0,\alpha_0)$, where $\alpha_0$ is the optimal exponent for interior $C^{1,\alpha_0}$ regularity of weak solutions to elliptic $p$-Laplacian equations (see Section 4.2),